ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 .. figure:: ../screenshots/admin_session_dashboard_filters_off.PNG
   :align: center

-Filters are initially not applied and displayed as a collapsed panel.
+Filters are initially not applied and are displayed as a collapsed panel.
 To apply filters, click the panel to expand it.

 .. figure:: ../screenshots/admin_session_dashboard_filters_on.PNG
   :align: center